1.1 Scope

 1.3.2 Performance requirements

-Products shall have a “Specific Waterside Cooling Capacity” that is greater than or equal to the values set out in Table 1.1 for “Linear Active Chilled Beams” and Table 1.2 for “Modular Active Chilled Beams” and Table 1.3 for “Bulkhead Active Chilled Beams” at the operating conditions specified below.
+Products shall have a “Specific Waterside Cooling Capacity” that is greater than or equal to the values set out in Table 1.1 for “Linear Active Chilled Beams”, Table 1.2 for “Modular Active Chilled Beams” and Table 1.3 for “Bulkhead Active Chilled Beams” whilst operating within the other conditions specified in these tables.

 Table 1.1 Linear active chilled beam performance requirements